Please find below the various programmes offered by the School of Education.

-The MA Education programme is designed for practising teachers, educators and others with a personal or professional interest in the field of education.
+The MA Education programme is designed for practising teachers, educators and others with an interest in the field of education.
 The programme aims to provide opportunities for engagement with the key theories, concepts and ideas in education.

-These Interdisciplinary Masters in Education are designed to give students the opportunity to study across different disciplinary domains.
-Students will gain experience on distinctive perspectives on Education by choosing curriculum elements from the suite of research informed taught provision below.
+The Interdisciplinary Masters in Education are designed to give students the opportunity to study across different disciplinary domains.
+Students will gain experience on distinctive perspectives on Education by choosing curriculum elements from the suite of research informed taught provision indicated below.

 *Students on the MA Interdisciplinary Studies pathway will choose two of the 60 credit curriculum blocks from the list below and will also undertake a 60 credit dissertation component.

 **Students on the MEd Interdisciplinary Studies pathway will choose three 60 credit curriculum blocks from the list below.

 The MEd/MA Leading in Education is an innovative masters programme that enables education leaders to carry out masters level study which is clearly linked to developing their professional leadership practice in an appropriate setting.
 It is designed to support them in their journey as educators and system leaders and to meet the increasing prioritising of leadership training by the teaching profession.

 The new MA Leading for Educational Advantage is designed primarily for professionals working in schools within disadvantaged contexts or educational professionals working with disadvantaged children.
 It is designed to ensure leaders are equipped with the latest thinking, research and practice that takes account of challenges due to socio-economic circumstances.

 This MBA has been designed to enable participants, through the development of their management and leadership capabilities, to assist or direct organisations to become more effective and efficient in a rapidly changing, complex and global economy.
 This course is suitable for experienced professionals working in education in the public, private and not-for-profit sectors in the UK and abroad.